‘What is link building in SEO?

 - Your internal links Not THE most important links, but the best place to start.
 Get your site in order before you get links.
 Google loves a good site structure with plenty of text links pointing to each page on your site.
-I prefer a minimal sitewide navigation and a lot of in content links if you have a lot of useful content, and I consider all the time if Google is only counting the first link on a page.
+I prefer a minimal site-wide navigation and a lot of in content links if you have a lot of useful content, and I consider all the time if Google is only counting the first link on a page.
 Don’t forget to link to your important pages often – ENSURE your get them into Google’s index in the first place.

 - Links on mainstream news sites, and other types of authority sites – or in short, links from Brands – the holy grail in my opinion – promotion, old style.
 Purely because they are trusted and have a lot of links to them.

-- Related industry site (the aim of seo, and excellent quality, but depends on the site, niche and the type of link – can be very useful) – usually, they too have a lot of links.
+- Related industry site (the aim of SEO, and excellent quality, but depends on the site, niche and the type of link – can be very useful) – usually, they too have a lot of links.

-- Link on a high PR old style aged trusted page – like a university or government resource page – excellent if you can get the webmaster to link to you
+- Link on a high PR old style aged trusted page – like a university or government resource page – excellent if you can get the Webmaster to link to you

-- Links from unrelated but non abusive sites (depends on the site and the type of link – can be very useful for improving your Google ranking & PR)
+- Links from unrelated but non-abusive sites (depends on the site and the type of link – can be very useful for improving your Google ranking & PR)

-- Social media site links (opinion, I think these are very very weak as a ranking signal in themselves, but they do get your page out there, and that’s how you pick up organic links.
+- Social media site links (opinion, I think these are very very weak as a ranking signal in themselves, but they do get your page out there, and that’s how you pick up organic links).

-It doesn’t matter if THEY WORK to manipulate Google in the short term – if you use a lot of low quality techniques and there is an obvious INTENT to rank using low quality means, these links might very well cause you ranking troubles a few months later.
+It doesn’t matter if THEY WORK to manipulate Google in the short term – if you use a lot of low-quality techniques, and there is an obvious INTENT to rank using low-quality means, these links might very well cause you ranking troubles a few months later.